airyhq/airy/docs/docs/api/endpoints/messages.md

 sidebar_label: Messages
 ---

-Refer to our [messages](getting-started/glossary.md#message) definition for more information.
+Refer to our [message](getting-started/glossary.md#message) definition for more information.

 ## List

 `POST /messages.list`

-This is a [paginated](#pagination) endpoint.
+This is a [paginated](api/endpoints/introduction#pagination) endpoint.
 Messages are sorted from oldest to latest.

 **Sample request**